DeepMotion/Animate-3D-REST-API/README.md

 ```
 ```
 Request Body parameters:
-<modelUrl>: model url returned from API 1 (optionalif <modelId> is
+<modelUrl>: model url returned from API 1 (optional if <modelId> is
 provided)
 <modelName>: model name (optional)
 <thumbUrl>: thumbnail url returned from API 1 (optional)
-<modelId>: model id to update existing model info(name or thumb)
+<modelId>: model id to update existing model info (name or thumb)
 (optional if <modelUrl> is provided)
-<createThumb>: 0 (default) or 1, indicate if the thumbnailof the model
+<createThumb>: 0 (default) or 1, indicate if the thumbnail of the model
 needs to be generated (optional)
 ```
 ```
 Response JSON object:
 {
-“modelId: Unique model id that can be passed tovideo process API }
+“modelId: Unique model id that can be passed to video process API }
 ```
 **API 3: List Models**